zchee/neovim-wiki/Building-Neovim.md

 If you run into an error not explained here and manage to resolve it, feel free to add it below!

+### CMake errors

-### CMake Error: `configure_file Problem configuring file`
+- `configure_file Problem configuring file`

-This is probably a permissions issue, which can happen if you run `sudo make` and then later try an unprivileged `make`.
+    - This is probably a permissions issue, which can happen if you run `sudo make` and then later try an unprivileged `make`.
 To fix this, simply remove your `build/` directory and try again.

 ### Lua packages